Speak Confidently in English: Practical Strategies for Professionals

 "I want to explain what happened yesterday."

 Speak 10-15% slower than usual.
-This not only allows you to sound confident and help people understand you better, but also gives you some quick pauses in between to phrase yourself.
+This not only helps you sound confident but also makes it easier for others to understand you.
+Plus, it gives you quick pauses to gather your thoughts.
+Remember, confident speakers pause.

-Organise your thoughts by way of a simple formula.
+Structured speaking sounds both confident and clear.
+Organise your thoughts using a simple formula.
 For example:

 Context --> Explanation --> Impact

-Start with the context, for example, "I think we should delay the launch."
+Start with the context: "I think we should delay the launch."

-Then move on to explaining the 'why', for example, "The testing team found two issues yesterday."
+Then explain the 'why': "The testing team found two issues yesterday."

-Then conclude with the impact, for example, "Fixing them now will prevent problems later."
+Conclude with the impact: "Fixing them now will prevent problems later."

-Structuring your speech also takes the pressure off on what to say next.
+Structuring your speech takes the pressure off deciding what to say next.

 "I'd like to add something."